aitomatic/openssa/openssa/integrations/llama_index/README.md

-# OpenSSM and LlamaIndex Integration
+# OpenSSA and LlamaIndex Integration

-This guide provides an overview and examples of how Small Specialist Models (SSMs, from the [OpenSSM](https://github.com/aitomatic/openssm) project) integrate with LlamaIndex.
+This guide provides an overview and examples of how Small Specialist Models (SSMs, from the [OpenSSA](https://github.com/aitomatic/OpenSSA) project) integrate with LlamaIndex.

 ## Overview